nccgroup/ScoutSuite/tools/automation/docs/GenerateSignedCookies.md

 4. Copy and paste each provided command
 5. Verify cookies in Application → Cookies → Your Domain

+## Important Deployment Considerations

+### Key Rotation Process
+When updating or rotating keys:
+1. Generate and upload the new public key to CloudFront
+2. Update the key groups to include the new public key
+3. **Important**: Wait for the CloudFront distribution to fully deploy
+   - Distribution status will show "In Progress"
+   - Deployment typically takes 1-2 minutes
+   - Access using old keys remains valid until deployment completes
+   - New signed cookies will only work after deployment finishes

 ## Troubleshooting

 Common issues and solutions: